NCEAS/oss-lessons/version-control/2-GitHub.md

 git commit -m"adding Sophia"
 ```

-Ok, where are we at?
+OK, where are we at?

 ![](images/git_server_changed.png)

-As you can see, now the git commit history is different on the server than on Github and on your computer.
+As you can see, now the git commit history is different on the server than on GitHub and on your computer.
 You can verify by going to your github account and looking at `favorite_desserts.csv`.
 These are only two name listed.
 To implement the latest changes to the dessert repository on GitHub we will have to use `git pull and pull`.

 ##### pushing the latest changes

-When you want to push your change to a repository, it is always good to first pull the latest version of the remote repository to your local repository (the reposiotry on the server in this case) to be sure you have all the changes that might have been created on the online repository
+When you want to push your change to a repository, it is always good to first pull the latest version of the remote repository to your local repository (the repository on the server in this case) to be sure you have all the changes that might have been created on the online repository

 ```bash
 git pull
 git push
 ```

-Enter your Github credentials when asked.
+Enter your GitHub credentials when asked.

-Now if you use your web browser to go to your repositry on GitHub and click on the `favorite_desserts.csv`.
+Now if you use your web browser to go to your repository on GitHub and click on the `favorite_desserts.csv`.
 It should have 3 rows.

 ![](images/git_server_github_synchronized.png)

 ##### getting the latest changes

-Now we want to pull the latest version to our Deasktop.
+Now we want to pull the latest version to our Desktop.

 ```bash
 git pull